Part IIA start of year course information

 - Course material on Moodle

-Part II Engineering is very different from Part I. This short session will alert you to some of the changes you will encounter in course style, content and standards, and show you where to find guidance.
+Part II Engineering is very different from Part I. This short online zoom session (joining instructions below) will alert you to some of the changes you will encounter in course style, content and standards, and show you where to find guidance.

 - Expectations and standards

 - Choosing modules

 - Engineering Areas